At a glance: Medicare health insurance in Indiana

 - About 29 percent of Indiana Medicare beneficiaries are enrolled in Medicare Advantage plans.

 - 50 insurers offer Medigap plans in Indiana.
-The state does not require Medigap insurers to offer plans to people under age 65, but lawmakers are considering legislation to change that.
+The state does not require Medigap insurers to offer plans to people under age 65, but that will change as of mid-2020, under the terms of legislation the state enacted in 2019.

 - More than three-quarters of Indiana Medicare beneficiaries have Part D prescription coverage, either under a stand-alone plan or as part of their Medicare Advantage plans.